 It is governed by a Board of Trustees (see above), which has the overall responsibility for the organisation.
 The Chair of Trustees is Lord Patten of Barnes, Chancellor of Oxford University.
 The Trustees must include two current Rectors/Vice-Chancellors of member universities and up to fifteen other individuals.

 The Trustees are advised by the Europaeum Academic Council, which consists of two representatives per university: the Rector (or his/her nominee) and one other senior academic.
-The day to day running of the Europaeum is overseen by the Director, who reports to an Executive Committee (a sub-section of Academic Council, chaired by Dr Hartmut Mayer).
+The day-to-day running of the Europaeum is overseen by the Executive Director, who consults regularly with an Executive Committee (a sub-section of Academic Council).